juliangut/sessionware/README.md

 \Jgut\Middleware\SessionWare::regenerateSessionId();
 ```

 Value of `session.cache_limiter` and `session.cache_expire` get discarded so no cache headers are sent. **It's the developer's responsibility to include corresponding cache headers in response object**, which should be the case in the first place instead of relying on PHP environment settings.

-Typically this headers would include `Expires`, `Cache-Control` and `Pragma`
+> You can use [juliangut/cacheware](https://github.com/juliangut/cacheware) which will automatically add the corresponding cache headers to response object.

 ## Installation